International

 to answer the objection that the use of gold does not address

-of the Koranic duty of zakah (a 2.5% wealth tax for
+us of the Koranic duty of zakah (a 2.5% wealth

-the benefit of the poor).
-This, they say, is the answer to
+tax for the benefit of the poor).
+This, they say, is the

 xxxxxZakah, however,

-social responsibility, does not answer the question as to
+of social responsibility, does not answer the question as

-why there is poverty in the first place.
-Nor does it address
+to why there is poverty in the first place.
+Nor does it

-the subject of rich-poor divisions, provide regular incomes,
+address the subject of rich-poor divisions, provide regular

 xxxxxZakah, moreover,